 Before choosing a plan we want to be sure you know the difference between your many options; In particular how Medicare Supplement Insurance Plans and Medicare Advantage Plans differ.
-Many people sign up for Medicare Advantage Plans thinking they are Medicare Supplement Insurance Plans, they are not.
+Please contact The Stonum Agency for plans, prices, and to enroll.

 A Medicare Supplement Insurance Plan is used with original Medicare.
 Any caregiver that accepts Medicare will take a Medicare Supplement Insurance Plan because they only need to bill Medicare.
 Medicare pays their part (generally 80% of Medicare covered benefits) and sends the remainder of the bill to the Supplement which pays their part (generally 20%).
 It is important to note that Medicare Supplement Insurance Plans do NOT include Prescription Drug Coverage (Part D, PDP) and for those that do not get a PDP when first eligible there will be a penalty when they do get a PDP. (there are exceptions to this) A Medicare Supplement Insurance Plan does not change year to year (although the cost does generally go up the coverage does not change).

 Medicare Prescription Drug Plan (Part D).
 These plans (sometimes called "PDPs") add drug coverage to Original Medicare, some Medicare Cost Plans, some Medicare Private Fee-for-Service (PFFS) Plans, and Medicare Medical Savings Account (MSA) Plans.